 Final Verdict

 Stray is a beautifully crafted adventure that offers a unique perspective in the indie game space.
 While it excels in atmospheric design and captivating feline antics, it falls short in delivering sustained challenge and narrative depth.
-Fans of exploratory games and cyberpunk atmospheres will find much to enjoy, but those seeking a profound, evolving challenge might find it lacking.
+Fans of exploratory games and cyberpunk atmospheres will find much to enjoy.
+But those seeking a profound, evolving challenge might find it lacking.

 Rating: 3 out of 5 stars

-For those willing to embrace the whimsical journey of a stray cat in a decaying cybercity, Stray delivers a visually stunning and heartfelt experience worth exploring, even if it doesn’t entirely reimagine the adventure genre.
+Stray delivers a visually stunning and heartfelt experience worth exploring, even if it doesn’t entirely reimagine the adventure genre.